smartdust-me/docs/docs/For SmartDust Lab operators and partners/android-device-setup.md

 2. Connect your device to the server via a USB cable.
 3. Unlock your device.
 4. Accept the prompt asking for permission to allow USB debugging.
+5. If prompted, accept the installation of the SmartDust Lab app.

 ## Step 5: Verify Connection